IMMM-SFA/akdemir-etal_2025_advances_in_applied_energy/README.md

 ## Reproduce my experiment
 Use the scripts found in the `workflow` directory to reproduce the experiment presented in this publication.
+- Please check and make sure that all the necessary packages listed in `requirements.txt` are installed in your local Python environment.

 ### Steps
 1. ...